Lunxaaa/Nova/README.md

+Need your own discord bot, or help with it?
+Any other project related to or want to code something?
+I offer commissions!!!!
+Discord: lunxaaaaa
+email: lunarfoxies@icloud.com

 # Discord AI Companion

 Nova is a friendly, slightly witty Discord companion that chats naturally in DMs or when mentioned in servers.
 It runs on Node.js, uses `discord.js` v14, and supports OpenRouter (recommended) or OpenAI backends for model access, plus lightweight local memory for persistent personality.